-In addition, 2,400 founder's shares are issued and outstanding with no nominal value (listed on Euronext Brussels) - no voting right - specific dividend right (see other information of the annual report).
+In addition, 2,400 founder's shares are issued and outstanding with no nominal value (listed on Euronext Brussels) - no voting right - specific dividend right (see note 4.
+Equity and Part 5.
+Other information of the annual report).

 b) Each limitation imposed by the Company on the transfer of shares or depositary receipts for shares c) Interest held in the Company for which a disclosure obligation exists under Articles 5:34, 5:35 and 5:43 of the Dutch Financial Supervision Act (Wet op het Financiael toezicht) ("DFSA")